The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/6-sql-and-databases.md

 This week, we'll learn about the tools needed to build a truly "fullstack" web application with a proper database.

+Prior to this lecture, please follow these [PostgreSQL Setup Steps](../environment-setup/postgres-setup.md).

 Let's dive in!

 **Table of Contents**